yuhr/langue.link/README.md

 langue.link is composed of:

 - Namespace registry
+- Static document oriented database
-- Public endpoint for distributed graph database
+- Public endpoint for distributed realtime graph database

 **Currently under heavy development** and not yet launching.
 We need your opinion about [the project](https://github.com/yuhr/langue).